 Utility patents are available in Vietnam and provide a 10 year term.
 They relate to inventions that are novel and susceptible to industrial application but must not be common knowledge.

-Examination does not automatically proceed from filing, and the applicant must request for substantive examination by 42 months from the priority date, or by 32 months if the request is for a utility patent, otherwise the application will be withdrawn.
+Formalities examination will commence automatically soon after filing.
+The applicant is given 2 months to respond (extendible).
+The applicant must request substantive examination by 42 months from the priority date, or by 32 months if the request is for a utility patent.

 The grounds of examination include novelty (absolute), inventive step and industrial applicability.